Champii/og/README.md

 - [ ] Global type inference and auto-generic generation to access full parametric polymorphism

 ## Technical
-- [ ] Be quiet when printing files (enforce `-q`)
-- [ ] When printing, if file didn't changed we should show it instead of leaving.
 - [ ] Perfs !!
 (More specific rules, reduce size and workload of Walkers, remove ambiguity in grammar)
 - [ ] Do a single pass on AST instead of multiple walkers (for perfs)
-- [ ] Fix bad perfs for nested struct instantiation
+- [ ] Fix bad perfs for nested struct instantiation and if/else block
 - [ ] Simple type checker to catch errors before Golang formater/compiler does
-- [ ] Don't recompile files that didn't change
 - [ ] Language extensions ?
 - [ ] Make tests truly executable
 - [ ] VSCode extension
 - [ ] Adapt Golang tooling like `gofmt` or `golint`
 - [ ] Better error context (How to keep line number after preproc ?)
-- [ ] Parse all AST alltogether to perform type analysis and generics preprocessing
+- [ ] Parse all AST alltogether to perform type analysis and generics preprocessing across files
 - [ ] Avoid race when printing
 - [ ] Separate the print logic
 - [ ] Centralized error management